 - Check for any signs of smoking, whether that be a smell in the property or an ashtray left on a table (if you have specified the tenant isn’t to smoke inside)

-- Make sure that the tenant isn’t keeping a pet (if you have specified that they are not allowed to).
+- Make sure that the tenant is adhering to the no pets clause in the tenancy agreement (if you have specified that they are not allowed to).
 Even if they are allowed pets, it’s a chance to see whether they are keeping any additional animals as well as the ones you know about.

 - Look for signs that there are more people living in the property than the number specified in the agreement.